 These three are all big cloud players because they all fill a very important need, but this page is about IaaS – Infrastructure as a Service.

 In IaaS, a third party – usually a data center – hosts the entire infrastructure that its customers may need: all the hardware, all the software, all the servers, and all the storage.
 It also meets the infrastructure’s power needs as well as providing security (physical and online), backup, system maintenance, and resilience.

-The benefits to the customer are:
+The benefits of Iaas to the customer:

 - Scalability – in either direction.
 The user can acquire instant access to an increased amount of equipment or a reduced amount of equipment;

-- Cost effectiveness.
+- Cost-effectiveness.
 Users pay only for what they need, instead of having to buy enough equipment to handle their peak demand and see some of it stand idle for part of the year;

-- Better admin, backup, resilience and virtualization than any but the largest users can afford for themselves.
+- Better admin, backup, resilience, and virtualization than any but the largest users can afford for themselves.